Liberation Day 2018 and 2019

-Liberation Day in Bulgaria is celebrated across the country on 3 March each year.
-It is in recognition of the 1878 freedom from Ottoman rule.
+Liberation Day in Bulgaria is celebrated across the country on 3 March each year to remember the day in 1878 when the nation achieved freedom from Ottoman rule.

-In 1877, in the Russo-Turkish War, Russia under the leadership of Tzar Alexander II, stood against the Ottomans and, after violent battles and great loss of life, Russia and the Ottoman Empire signed the Treaty of San Stefano on 3 March 1878.
+Two uprising attempts against the Ottomans in 1875 and 1876 failed and left around 15,000 Bulgarians massacred.
+In 1877, Russia under the leadership of Tzar Alexander II stood against the Ottomans and, after violent battles and great loss of life, Russia and the Ottoman Empire signed the Treaty of San Stefano on 3 March 1878.
 The treaty created the Principality of Bulgaria, also known as the Third Bulgarian State (or Empire).

 This was the first of many steps in liberating Bulgaria.
 There was opposition from the Great Powers about the impact of the San Stefano treaty and it was superseded, initially, by the Treaty of Berlin on 13 July.